Parin070/Cowrie-Honeypot-Lab/README.md

 See `WRITEUP.md` for detailed setup walkthrough and troubleshooting notes.

-## Planned
+## Status

-- [ ] Wazuh agent integration for log forwarding
-- [ ] JSON log output configuration
-- [ ] Attack simulation from Kali Linux
+Cowrie is fully operational and the Wazuh agent is enrolled and active on the Ubuntu Server.
+JSON log output configuration and attack simulation from Kali Linux are pending.